CultivateHQ/cultivateHQ.com/source/posts/2015-08-28-conman-phoenix.md

   iex -S mix Phoenix.server
   ```

-If all has gone according to plan, you should now be able to see the default landing page if you point your browser to [http://localhost:4000](http://localhost:4000).
+If all has gone according to plan, you should now be able to see the default landing page at [http://localhost:4000](http://localhost:4000).

 <TODO: insert image https://www.dropbox.com/s/pa57gox6eeirckr/Screenshot%202015-09-01%2008.29.45.png?dl=0 >

-### Generating a JSON API
+## Generating a JSON API

 1. Let's use the built-in Phoenix JSON resource generator to get our Contact API in place.